Pull Requests¶

 While we encourage and appreciate contributions, maintaining high code quality is crucial to us.
 That means you will need to adhere to our code quality standards.
 Contributions may be rejected if they do not meet these guidelines.

-Get assigned to the issue
+Get assigned to the issue¶

-The very first thing you will need to do is deciding what you actually want to work on.
+The very first thing you will need to do is decide what you actually want to work on.
 In all likelihood, you already have something in mind if you're reading this, however, if you don't, you're always free to check the opened GitHub issues, that don't yet have anyone assigned.
 If you find anything interesting there that you'd wish to work on, leave a comment on that issue with something like: "I'd like to work on this".

 Even if you do have an idea already, we heavily recommend (though not require) that you first make an issue, this can be a bug report, but also a feature request, or something else.
 Once you made the issue, leave a: "I'd like to work on this" comment on it.